buzzyboy/tiled-tmx-parser/README.md

 ## Notes

-Does not support Base64 ZStandard compression
+* Does not support Base64 ZStandard compression
+* Does not support "Output Chunk Width/Height"
+* Does not currently support Group Layer